satoshi-block/descodeuses/README.md

 Check-out the console output of the job

-## Exercise IV
+## Exercise V

 A/ Create a jenkinsfile into the folder created at Exercise I

-B/ Start editing the file with your desired editor (Visual Studio Code for example)
+B/ Start editing the file with your desired editor [Visual Studio Code for example]

 C/ write the code below in your jenkinsfile